Stop Spending Money on Plumbers! DIY Address Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping water from faucets clogged drains, and low water pressure.
+The most common plumbing problems are leaky taps and toilets that run clogged drains, and low water pressure.

-You’ll need some indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape, and the screwdriver.
+There are a few indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?